LorinTasnimZeba/LorinTasnimZeba/README.md

 - 🔭 I’m Computer Science and Engineering Student.
-- 🌱 I’m currently Working with Basic Stuffs of DevOps Engineering
+- 🌱 I’m currently Working with Web development and practicing Competitive Programming
 - 📫 How to reach me: zebalt2002@gmail.com